 I have always loved watching reruns of the Twilight Zone.
 One of my favorite episodes is called The Howling Man.
 On a rainy, stormy day, David Ellington recalls of another rainy, stormy day he endured.
 Déjà vu or not?
 That day he was wearied, lost and had stumbled across a place of refuge.
 He needed help.
 Mr. Ellington pleads with the strange man who answers the door to let him in.
 After being let in and waiting for further approval to speak with the leader about resting there for the night, Mr. Ellington collapses from sheer exhaustion.

 The men at this sanctuary reluctantly give Mr. Ellington shelter to rest.
-However, Mr. Ellington discovers where the howling he had been hearing, since he arrived there, is coming from.
+And Mr. Ellington discovers where the howling he had been hearing, since he arrived there, is coming from.
 No one acknowledges at first his discovery.
 But throughout the night, the howling continues to capture his attention.
-Behind the bars is a homely man with a gentle appeal for freedom from the men who have imprisoned him.
+Behind the bars is a homely man with a gentle appeal to Mr. Ellington for freedom from the men who have imprisoned him.
 The man behind the door pleads for help.
 He tries to warn Ellington also that the men are not who they say there are.

 “They’re mad, Mister Ellington.
 All of them, raving mad.
 Listen.
 I was in the village in Schwartzof.
 I was walking in the street with my woman.
 We paused to rest by a tree.
 And we kissed.
 Is it wrong to kiss?
 Tell me,” begs the man.